-- instruction cache is separate from data cache (Harvard architecture) - 1-4 way set associative with default of 2 - instruction cache implements a least-recently used (LRU) replacement algorithm within each set - the cache directory is physically addressed.
-The physical address tag is stored in the cache directory - it can be disabled, invalidated or locked by writing to cache special purpose registers - individual cache lines can be locked so that frequently accessed instructions are guranteed to be resident in the cache
+- instruction cache is separate from data cache (Harvard architecture) - instruction cache implements a least-recently used (LRU) replacement algorithm within each set - the cache directory is physically addressed.
+The physical address tag is stored in the cache directory - it can be disabled or invalidated by writing to cache special purpose registers

 On a miss, the cache is filled in with 16-byte bursts.
 The burst fill is performed as a critical-word-first operation; the critical word is simultaneously written to the cache and forwarded to the requesting unit, thus minimizing stalls due to cache fill latency.
-Instruction cache provides storage for cache tags and performs cache line replacement function.
+Instruction cache provides storage for cache tags and performs cache line replacement function